 Enter a Description for your forum.
 Include the directions and expectations for this forum activity.
-This description will also display with the Forum if you click Display description on course page.
+This description will also display beneath the Forum link on your course homepage if you click Display description on course page.

-Select your forum type.
-There are five types of forums:
+- Select your forum type.
+There are six types of forums, explained in this video: